not My First Rodeo; 10 Things You Need To Know Before Visiting Cloverdale Rodeo

 How do I get home from Cloverdale Rodeo?

-Official parking costs $10 but just like any other event in an urban location there are plenty of enterprising locals who will let you park elsewhere for less – and the on street parking situation was nowhere near as bad as I would have envisaged.
-Maybe the Londoner in me just expects to walk a few blocks.
+Official parking costs $10 but just like any other event in an urban location there are plenty of enterprising locals who will let you park elsewhere for less – and the on-street parking situation was nowhere near as bad as I would have envisaged.
+Maybe the Londoner in me just expects parking to be a nightmare and to walk a few blocks.

-However if you’re planning on drinking and staying late to enjoy a few beverages, please leave your car at home – or in the parking lot if you have to and grab a cab – or use a designated driver service.
+However if you’re planning on drinking and staying late to enjoy a few beverages, please leave your car at home – or in the parking lot if you have to, and grab a cab.
+Or use a designated driver service when visiting Cloverdale Rodeo.

 Trackback from your site.